rust-osdev/multiboot2/README.md

 string table                | u32
 section headers             | variable

-Note that this format differs from the description in the Multiboot specification because if seems to be wrong for ELF 64 kernels: The `number of entries`, `entry size`, and `string table` fields seem to be `u32` instead of `u16` (but I'm not sure on this).
+Note that this format differs from the description in the Multiboot specification because if seems to be wrong for ELF 64 kernels: The `number of entries`, `entry size`, and `string table` fields seem to be `u32` instead of `u16`.
+The reason is that [GRUB2 does it this way](https://github.com/josefbacik/grub2/blob/96695ad84ce9c93f057ba53ae77d04d8561586e9/include/multiboot2.h#L298-L300).

 The section headers are just copied from the ELF file, so we need to look at the ELF specification to find the corresponding structure definition.
 Our kernel is a 64-bit ELF file, so we need to look at the ELF-64 specification ([PDF][ELF specification]).
 According to section 4 and figure 3, a section header has the following format: